 An average raindrop weighs just 0.001 ounces (0.034 grams), according to the physics department at Union University in Tennessee.
 That’s less than an eyelash.

 6. It takes about 2 minutes for a raindrop to reach the ground

 While the height at which raindrops fall from the clouds varies, they descend toward the ground at an average speed of 14 mph, according to the United Kingdom’s Met Office.

-If we assume the clouds are located at an altitude of 2,500 feet, that means it would take a raindrop just over 2 minutes to reach the surface.
+If we assume the clouds are located at an altitude of 2,500 feet, that means according to data it would take a raindrop just over 2 minutes to reach the surface.